stevedekorte/strvct.net/README.md

 ## Abstract

-By exposing domain (business) objects indirectly to users and automatically generating user interfaces and handling storage, naked objects [1] aimed to simplify and accelerate software development.
-Despite these advantages, usability limitations have restricted the adoption of naked objects to internal tools and prototypes.
+By exposing domain (business) objects directly to users and automatically generating user interfaces and handling storage, naked objects [1] aimed to simplify and accelerate software development.
+Despite these advantages, usability limitations have restricted it's adoption to internal tools and prototypes.

 While functionally complete, these systems often lack the interface patterns and visual appeal expected in end-user applications.
-This paper describes a new approach to help address these limitations and introduces an open-source JavaScript client-side framework called [Strvct](https://github.com/stevedekorte/strvct.net) that implements it.
+This paper describes a new approach to help address these limitations and introduces an open-source JavaScript client-side framework called **[Strvct](https://github.com/stevedekorte/strvct.net)** that implements it.

 ## Introduction

 This paper is intended to be a high level overview of the Strvct framework.
-It is not intended to be a comprehensive technical reference.
-For more details, please refer to the [source code](https://github.com/stevedekorte/strvct.net/README_technical.md).
+For a technical details, please refer to [technical documentation](https://github.com/stevedekorte/strvct.net/README_technical.md) and the [source code](https://github.com/stevedekorte/strvct.net/).

 <!--
 ## Overview